-An applicant being supported by an Irish Aid partner organisation will require formal endorsement from their supervising officer within that organisation.
+All applicants will require formal endorsement from their supervising officer within their organisation.

 The reference letter on behalf of the organisation should explain why the applicant is being nominated, what specific skills the nominee is expected to gain from participation in the proposed master’s degree programme and how the nominee’s newly acquired knowledge and skills will build capacity within the organisation.

-The organisation will also need to provide written confirmation that the nominee will be able to return to a position at least equivalent to their current one at the end of their studies.
+The organisation may also need to provide written confirmation that the nominee will be able to return to a position at least equivalent to their current one at the end of their studies.

 For more information, please contact the relevant Embassy of Ireland.